-When most people discuss the top data breach announcements of 2018, they tend to look solely at a breach by the numbers.
+When most people discuss the top data breaches of a given time period, they tend to look solely at a breach by the numbers.
 How much data was stolen, how many people were affected?

 But here at SecureWorld, we're equally fascinated by the way companies announce they've been breached.
 This is because Incident Response planning is always a hot topic among security leaders at our 17 regional

 Marriott was the largest breach of 2018, with 500 million of its Starwood brand customers impacted, and its breach announcement was complete "corporate speak."
 Read Breach Announcement Comparison: Marriott vs. Quora.
-Quora is an online Q&A site that had 100 million accounts exposed—it went for a more authentic style.
+Quora is an online Q&A site that had 100 million accounts exposed, and it went for a more authentic style.

 - Twitter livestream breach announcement:

 An e-commerce CEO gets high marks from customers after an incredibly authentic sounding breach announcement.
-Read and watch: Livestreaming a Breach Announcement: An Ecommerce CEO Just Ddid It.
+Read and watch: Livestreaming a Breach Announcement: An Ecommerce CEO Just Did It.

-We are sure creating a security talent pipeline will be a hot 2019 security conference topic.
-And we have to give Reddit major kudos for trying to create one during its own breach announcement.
+We are sure that creating a security talent pipeline will be a hot 2020 security conference topic.
+And we are still giving Reddit major kudos for trying to create a talent pipeline during its own breach announcement.
 Read Reddit's Breach Announcement: We Have Openings in Cybersecurity.

 Lastly, what if you need to tell customers something is wrong but you don't want to say "ransomware" or "breach" because it may make people panic?
 You could try what happened in The Cyber Attack That's Never Been Officially Announced.

-We hope these examples give you some ideas for your Incident Response communication plan in 2019!
+We hope these examples give you some ideas for your Incident Response communication plan.